-Among countless investment options, there are just a few building blocks which form the foundation of your portfolio.
-Understanding the fundamentals helps explain how these parts work together in a diversified portfolio.
+Among countless investment options, just a few should form the foundation of your portfolio.

 Cash